nahhididwin/L-Representation/README.md

 # L-Representation (L-Rep)

-L-Representation: From empirical to certified: the first formally guaranteed finite-precision framework for Geometric Algebra and structured algebraic computation.
-And A Finite-Precision Single-Integer Substrate for Geometric Algebra Computing.
+L-Representation: From empirical to certified: the first formally guaranteed finite-precision framework for Geometric Algebra (GA) and structured algebraic computation.
+And A Finite-Precision Single-Integer Substrate for Geometric Algebra (GA) Computing.

 # Access (Truy cập) :